hetmankp/mcmerge/README.md

 If you're downloading Python for Windows, it is recommended you install the plain version rather than the X86-64 version as some of the libraries required only come precompiled in 32-bit versions.

-Once you have Python installed you will need to install the NumPy library (and optionally SciPy).
+Once you have Python installed you will need to install the NumPy and SciPy library.
 You can find the download links at: http://new.scipy.org/download.html

 Both NumPy and SciPy have pre-built installable packages for Windows and OS X on the SourceForge pages linked from the above page.
 Grab the latest version and you're ready to go.

-I mentioned before that SciPy is optional.
-You will only need it if you use the 'gauss' filter option.
-This is not used by default so you can ignore it.

 Finally, if you're on Windows, you should install the python win32 extension.
 The utility seems to work OK without it but warning messages are displayed and there's no guarantee things will keep working in the future.
 You can find the download on the project page here: http://sourceforge.net/projects/pywin32/